 He is is currently at work on an annotated translation of the diaries of Grand Duke Michael Alexandrovich of Russia, to be published in 2019, and is the co-author of Fabergé: The Imperial "Empire" Egg of 1902 (with Nikolai Bachmakov, Tatiana Fabergé, Dmitry Krivoshey, Anna and Vincent Palmade, and Valentin Skurlov, 2017), and Tatiana Romanov: Daughter of the Last Tsar (with Helen Azar, 2014),

-Nicholson is a licensed auctioneer in New York and Pennsylvania.
+He is also an auctioneer in New York and Pennsylvania.
 In 2017 he helped raise over one million dollars for U.S. charities, including Broadway Cares.

 For Nick’s CV request a copy HERE